Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These methods operate directly on pixel values using mathematical functions, transforming the input intensity to an output intensity without considering neighboring pixels.
+These methods operate directly on pixel values using mathematical functions, transforming input intensity to output intensity without considering neighboring pixels.
 The key principle: a point operation applies the same transformation function to every pixel independently.

-Compare: Histogram Equalization vs. Contrast Stretchingโboth improve contrast, but histogram equalization adapts to the image's actual distribution while contrast stretching applies a fixed linear mapping.
+Compare: Histogram Equalization vs. Contrast Stretching.
+Both improve contrast, but histogram equalization adapts to the image's actual distribution while contrast stretching applies a fixed linear mapping.
 If an exam question mentions "adaptive contrast improvement," histogram equalization is your answer.

-Spatial filters modify pixel values based on the values of neighboring pixels within a defined kernel or window.
+Spatial filters modify pixel values based on the values of neighboring pixels within a defined kernel (or window).
 The underlying mechanism: convolution of the image with a filter mask determines whether you smooth, sharpen, or detect features.

 Edge detection identifies locations where intensity changes rapidly, marking boundaries between regions.
 The mathematical basis: edges correspond to high values of the first derivative (gradient) or zero-crossings of the second derivative (Laplacian).

-Compare: Global Thresholding vs. Adaptive Thresholdingโglobal works when lighting is uniform, but adaptive thresholding handles shadows and gradients by computing thresholds from local neighborhoods.
+Compare: Global Thresholding vs. Adaptive Thresholding.
+Global works when lighting is uniform, but adaptive thresholding handles shadows and gradients by computing thresholds from local neighborhoods.
 If an exam scenario mentions "varying illumination," adaptive is the correct choice.

 | Concept | Best Examples |